Book Review, Psychological Thriller

 The Ending

-Open the dropdown below to hear a bit more of my thoughts on the ending.
-This section includes spoilers for The Night it Ended so I recommend not opening until you have read the book!
+There’s a lot to unpack, so I posted a spoiler review that explains the ending of The Night it Ended and discusses those shocking twists.
+I recommend not opening until you have read the book, unless you aren’t planning to finish and just want to know what happened.
 The ending has two parts, the ending to the mystery of what happens to Charley, and in my opinion the more interesting part which is what is going on with Madeline and the mystery interviews we are hearing.
-I’ve separated them into two threads.
+I unpack it all over on my spoiler review!

 One Comment